kocatekin/courses/guz2025/nesne_tabanli_programlama/week7/polymorphism_en.md

 * Handle different object types using one reference
 * Allow easy scalability (add new classes without changing existing code)

-e.g. If we add a new `DroneShipment` to a Logistics system, we don't need to change any code that already works with `Shipment`.

 # Two types of polymorphism